-Are there any other uncomfortable issues with your Java definition of a list?
+As a programmer, do you notice any uncomfortable issues with your Java definition of a list?
 (Requires some thought and O-O flair.)

 A different but actually isomorphic view will store lists in an array.
 The items in the array will be similar to the C ListWagon record structure above, but the next field will just contain an integer.
-An empty list will be represented by the value zero, while any non-zero integer will be treated as the index into the array where the two components of a non-empty list can be found.
-Note that there is no need for parts of a list to live in the array in any especially neat order-several lists can be interleaved in the array without that being visible to users of the abstract data type3.
+An empty list will be represented by the value zero, while any non-zero integer will be treated as the index into the array where the record with the two components of a non-empty list can be found.
+Note that there is no need for parts of a list to live in the array in any especially neat order-several lists can be interleaved in the array without that being visible to users of the abstract data type5.
 In fact the array in this case is roughly equivalent to the whole memory in the case of the C ListWagon.

 If it can be arranged that the data used to represent the payload and next components of a non-empty list be the same size (for instance both might be held as 32-bit values) then the array might be just an array of storage units of that size.
 Now, if a list somehow gets allocated in this array so that successive items in it are in consecutive array locations, it seems that about half the storage space is being wasted with the next pointers.
-There have been implementations of lists that try to avoid that by storing a non-empty list as a first element (as usual) plus a boolean flag (which takes one bit4) with that flag indicating if the next item stored in the array is a pointer to the rest of the list (as usual) or is in fact itself the rest of the list (corresponding to the list elements having been laid out neatly in consecutive storage units).
+There have been implementations of lists that try to avoid that by storing a non-empty list as a payload element plus a boolean flag (which takes one bit6) with that flag indicating if the next item stored in the array is a pointer to the rest of the list (as usual) or is in fact itself the rest of the list (corresponding to the list elements having been laid out neatly in consecutive storage units).

-Draw a picture of the above representation.
+Draw a picture of the compact representation of a list described in the notes.